KarthikL1729/ConcurrentHashTable_cpp/README.md

 My initial experiments showed that while the mutex worked, it seemed to be quite a bit slower than just one thread running the operations (i.e. not needing synchronization overheads), hence not really using the concurrency feature of the hash table.
 I searched for alternative approaches to a mutex based concurrency model, and found that a lock-free approach using atomic variables and compare-and-swap (CAS) operations could be used.
 The hash tabale itself still uses a `shared_mutex` for the buckets, but the server and client programs use a lock-free queue to store and process requests.
 The `inc/interface_funcs_atomic.h`, `tests/client_multithread_atomic.cpp` and `server_atomic.cpp` files demonstrate this approach.
 This approach achieved a very large speedup compared to the mutex based approach, and was able to perform far more operations in the same time frame.

+**Limitations**: Some of the atomic operations use `memory_order_relaxed` for performance, since this was mainly an experiment to see how much more performant a lock-free approach could be.
+On further experimentation, these relaxed memory orders lead to data races when the queue size is small and there are multiple workers.
+So this approach must only be used with a sufficiently large queue size.

 *Note:* All the programs were compiled using g++ version 13.3.0 on WSL with Ubuntu 24.04 and WSL2 kernel version 5.15.167.4.
-They have also been tested on Ubuntu 20.04 with g++ version 9.4.0 and kernel version 5.4.0-202-generic.
+They have also been tested on Ubuntu 20.04 with g++ version 9.4.0 and kernel version 5.4.0-202-generic. `fsanitize` was used for checking thread safety, and is not necessary for normal compilation.
+The flag does not work with gcc version 9.4.0 as tested and should be removed in that case for compilation.

 ---